david-fischer/Anki_CardGen/README.md

 ## ❓ About

 Anki is a powerful tool for reviewing flash cards, in particular for language learning.

 Having flash cards with multiple cues (image, audio, example-sentence, ...) is beneficial, but one does not want to spend a large amount of time in the creation.
-This project aims to provide the solution to this process by automatically downloading and processing data for a given word in the target language.
-Then it offers the user a choice of various options for the content of the card.
+This project aims to provide the solution to this process.
+The app automatically downloads and processes data for a given word in the target language and offers the user a choice of various options for the content of the card.

 This allows quick generation of high-quality, personalized cards.

 ## 🏗 Current State